Renault ZOE review - Engines, performance and drive

 It’s quick off the mark, and now has added range – although the Zoe runs out of puff on motorways

-On the move, the Zoe’s steering feels more artificial than the VW e-up’s and with 290kg of batteries to lug around, it’s a little inert compared with the e-up! (which is 254kg lighter).
+On the move, the Zoe’s steering feels a little artificial, and with 326kg of batteries to lug around, it’s a little inert compared with the Volkswagen e-up!.
 Body control isn’t dreadful, but it rolls a bit with those batteries mounted beneath the floorpan, and the Renault seems a tad nose-heavy.

 Car group tests